ajoshi31/data-structure-and-algorithms/README.md

-# Data Structure and Algorithms - nthexam.com
+# Data Structure and Algorithms - for Interview Prep, GATE-IT/CS, Competitive Coding

 This project is for deep learning of algorithms and data structures and coding for interview preparation.
-This is under [nthexam.com](https://nthexam.com).
 It is under developemnt and any contributions are appreciated.
 Most of the code is in JAVA and other language implementation are welcomed.

 ## Installation
 Clone this repository and install Java.